-The results also change depending on the condition: as Fig. 2 shows, a small perturbative input to pyramidal neurons in layer 2/3 increases the firing rate of PV cells in layer 5 in spontaneous conditions, but the same stimulus induces only minor changes in PV activity during the stimulus-evoked condition (compare rate plots in 2A and 2B).
+The results also change depending on the condition: as Fig. 3 shows, a small perturbative input to pyramidal neurons in layer 2/3 increases the firing rate of PV cells in layer 6 in spontaneous conditions, but the same stimulus induces only minor changes in PV activity during the stimulus-evoked condition (compare rate plots in 3A and 3B).
 Other features remain invariant across conditions: perturbing layer 6 pyramidal neurons acts as a suppressor of superficial layers (2/3 and 4) and activator of deep layers (5 and 6) in both conditions.
 This aligns with experimental observations which characterize layer 6 as a translaminar inhibitor28; our model reveals that such inhibition may well be the consequence of complex cortical interactions and not only of the recruitment of local inhibitory cells.
 The model might help us explain the dynamics causing the increase in activity within layer 5.
 By observing the connectivity matrix (Fig. 1A), we note that pyramidal cells in layer 6 are strongly connected to PV cells in layer 5, making it intuitive to expect an increase in the activity of PV cells in layer 5 when layer 6 pyramidal cells are perturbed.
 This, in turn, might be one of the factors responsible for the decrease in activity of pyramidal cells in layer 5.
-A case-by-case comparison between the effects in spontaneous and feedforward-driven conditions (Fig. 2C) reveals a wide variability of effects across the matrix.
+A case-by-case comparison between the effects in spontaneous and feedforward-driven conditions (Fig. 3C) reveals a wide variability of effects across the matrix.
 For example, our model predicts a difference in the response of SST cells in layer 4 when perturbing pyramidal cells in layer 4 in two scenarios.
-In the spontaneous case, the SST cells increase their activity, whereas in the feedforward case, no significant change is inducedshown.
+In the spontaneous case, the SST cells increase their activity by 22%, whereas in the feedforward case, a change of only 6% is induced, in Fig. S5 the exact percentage changes for all perturbative inputs are shown.
 We can speculate that feedforward input has a stabilizing effect in the context of perturbation.
-In fact, when comparing the two conditions (Fig. 2C), we note that most perturbations become non-significant in the feedforward case.
+In fact, when comparing the two conditions (Fig. 3C), we note thatmany perturbations become less marked in the feedforward case (see also Fig. S5).

 Other differences between the two scenarios supporting this idea are the following:

-In the spontaneous case, pyramidal cells in layer 4 show rate changes induced by the perturbation of several interneurons in several layers (VIP 2/3, PV 4, VIP 4, SST 5, PV 6).
-In the feedforward case, these changes are irrelevant (<20%), see Fig. 2C.
+In the spontaneous case, pyramidal cells in layer 4 show rate changes induced by the perturbation of several interneurons in several layers (VIP 2/3, PV 4, VIP 4, , PV 6).
+In the feedforward case, these changes are smaller (<20%), see Fig. 3C.

-In the spontaneous case, perturbation of SST cells in layer 5 shows a significant negative rate change in many cells in non-superficial layers (E 4, PV 5, VIP 5, E 6); this is not observed in the feedforward condition (Fig. 2C).
+In the spontaneous case, perturbation of SST cells in layer 5 shows a great (<-20%) negative rate change in many cells in non-superficial layers (PV 4, PV 5, VIP 5, E 6, PV 6); this is not observed in the feedforward condition (Fig. 3C).

-In the spontaneous case, perturbation of pyramidal cells in layer 5 induces a significant positive rate change in several cell types (SST 2/3, VIP 2/3, SST 4), which is irrelevant in the feedforward condition (Fig. 2C).
+In the spontaneous case, perturbation of PV cells in layer 6 induces a negative rate change of <-20% in several cell types (E4, VIP 4, E5, SST5), which is less marked in the feedforward condition (Fig. 3C, S5).

 This observation shows that in the feedforward case, the model is more robust against small perturbations.
 Moreover, our model can act as a prediction for experiments.
 This analysis indicates, as also shown by previous studies31, that simple intuition sometimes leads to wrong conclusions, or overgeneralization, in models of cortical circuits with multiple cell types.